 USPS Priority Mail International is an expedited way to send mail and packages weighing up to 70 pounds to destinations around the world.
 Priority Mail International is faster than First Class Package International Service, with shipments generally arriving at their destinations within 6–10 days, and it can accommodate heavier parcels than First Class Package International Service as well.
 There are two pricing options for Priority Mail International-Flat Rate and retail pricing.

-The USPS offers a line of Flat Rate envelopes and boxes with pre-priced shipping rates between $20.55 and $55.75 to Canada, and between $24.75 and $80.50 to all other deliverable countries.
-With Flat Rate pricing, you don't have to worry about paying more to send your item based on weight or distance.
+The USPS offers a line of Flat Rate envelopes and boxes with pre-priced shipping rates between $28.13 and $70.13 to Canada, and starting at $35.01 and up and up to all other deliverable countries.
+With Flat Rate pricing, you don’t have to worry about paying more to send your item based on weight or distance.

 To use the Flat Rate packaging, you must ensure that your shipment fits inside the container and does not exceed the weight limit.
 Please note that the Large Flat Rate box can only hold up to 20 pounds, so if your package is heavier, you will need to use the retail pricing structure described below.

-When you ship using the Priority Mail International retail pricing rate, you'll ship your items in your own box.
-The Priority Mail International retail pricing rate depends on the weight of your shipment, as well as the destination country.
+When you ship using the Priority Mail International® retail pricing rate, you’ll ship your items in your own box.
+The Priority Mail International® retail pricing rate depends on the weight of your shipment, as well as the destination country.
 Oversized packages may be subject to a surcharge.
-Retail pricing starts at $29.25 to ship an item weighing one pound or less to Canada, and increases based on weight and distance.
+Retail pricing starts at $40.45 and up and up to ship an item weighing one pound or less to Canada, and increases based on weight and distance.

 Before sending your package, you will need to make sure that the contents you are mailing are acceptable to send to the recipient’s country.
 A complete list of restrictions can be found online using the USPS International Mail Manual.